qmlweb/qmlweb-viewer/README.md

 Launch with the `--debug` flag, e.g. `qmlweb-viewer --debug path-to-file.qml` to open a Developer Tools window alongside with your QML file.

+### Using with a development version of QmlWeb

+To use with QmlWeb from the `master` branch (or any other non-release version), follow the [installation](#installation-and-usage) steps, then remove the `./node_modules/qmlweb/lib` directory and replace it with a symlink to a `./lib` directory of your development QmlWeb version.

 ## License

 QmlWeb-Viewer is licensed under the MIT license, see